The Quran does not merely retell Jesus (peace be upon him). It redistributes him.

 Then We sent Our messengers following in their tracks, and We sent Jesus son of Mary following, and We gave him the Gospel.
 And We placed in the hearts of those who followed him tenderness and mercy — and monasticism which they invented.
 (57:27)

 That verse is architecturally extraordinary.
 It distinguishes between what God planted and what humans later innovated.
 Tenderness and mercy are not condemned.
 They are given.
-But when mercy detaches from balance and social obligation, it may mutate into invented world-flight.
+The verse also distinguishes the impulse of seeking God’s pleasure from the fact that this form of withdrawal was not observed as it should have been.
+When mercy detaches from balance and social obligation, it may mutate into an unprescribed withdrawal.

 Al-Hadid has already insisted on book, balance, and iron so that people may uphold qist.
-Jesus enters here to show what happens when sacred affect is not kept inside that wider structure.
+Jesus (peace be upon him) enters here to show what happens when sacred affect is not kept inside that wider structure.

-In al-Hadid, Jesus is the prophet of mercy that must remain measured.
+In al-Hadid, Jesus (peace be upon him) is the prophet of mercy that must remain measured.
 He is not rejected; rather, what grows around him is judged.

 As-Saff is a surah of alignment, rank, structural coherence, and the moral horror of saying what one does not do.
-It therefore needs Jesus not merely as a herald, but as the prophet who stands inside the prophetic row itself.
+It therefore needs Jesus (peace be upon him) not merely as a herald, but as the prophet who stands inside the prophetic row itself.

 The surah begins with the scandal of fracture: “Why do you say what you do not do?”
 Then it gives Moses as the prophet wounded by his own people.
-And then it gives Jesus — confirming what stands before him, aligning himself with Moses, and opening the line forward toward Ahmad:
+And then it gives Jesus (peace be upon him), confirming what stands before him, aligning himself with Moses, and opening the line forward toward Ahmad:

 ﴿وَإِذْ قَالَ عِيسَى ابْنُ مَرْيَمَ يَا بَنِي إِسْرَائِيلَ إِنِّي رَسُولُ اللَّهِ إِلَيْكُم مُصَدِّقًا لِّمَا بَيْنَ يَدَيَّ مِنَ التَّوْرَاةِ وَمُبَشِّرًا بِرَسُولٍ يَأْتِي مِن بَعْدِي اسْمُهُ أَحْمَدُ﴾